11/7/2024

 speaker

 Hi.
 Good morning.
-This is Josh Coran on for David.
-So just to start, I wanted to ask if you're seeing any benefit from the G700 delivery delays?
+This is Josh Korn on for David.
+Just to start, I wanted to ask if you're seeing any benefit from the G700 delivery delays?

 speaker

-Thanks.
 The honest answer is yes.
-You know, I think, you know, the 7500 is proven.
-We have about 200 airplanes that are flying out there.
+I think the 7500 is proven. about 200 airplanes that are flying out there.
 It's been an extremely appreciated airplane so far, reliable airplane.
-I was mentioning earlier that, you know, and this is true, you know, I'm flying all around the world and meeting customer who have at 7500, everybody is extremely satisfied of the product.
-And, you know, of course, our availability is, you know, we have availability, so that's great.
-So people really, really like everybody that's on that airplane, you know, really like it.
+I was mentioning, you know, earlier that, you know, and this is true, you know, I'm flying all around the world.
+I'm meeting customers who have at 7,500.
+Everybody is extremely satisfied of the product.
+And, you know, of course, our availability is, you know, we have availability, so that is great.
+So people really, really like everybody that's flown that airplane, you know, really like it.
 So clearly, you know, having competitor, you know, with delays and, you know, maybe an unproven platform is helpful for us.

 speaker

 Great.
-And then wanted to ask about fractional.
-If you could maybe frame how much is the order activity this year and how much of the total backlog is from fractional customers?
+And then I wanted to ask about fractional, if you could maybe frame how much of the order activity this year and how much of the total backlog is from fractional customers.

 speaker

 Yeah.
 The backlog is usually around 20% on the long run, you know, plus or minus.
-So we got a few, you know, we got a few options being exercised this year.
-So the pace is continue with the fleet operator very positively.
-If you look at flight hours for Q3 and you compare to 2019, they are 50%, at 51% on Marge plane.
+So we got a few options being exercised this year.
+So the pace continues with the fleet operator very positively.
+If you look at flight hours for Q3, and you compare to 2019, they are 50%, 51% up for the Bombardier plane.
 So we have hundreds of order on options.
 These guys, they're all growing right now.
-You know, clearly, I think we've explained that before, you know, there was a new normal after COVID post COVID that was established.
+Clearly, I think we've explained that before.
+There was a new normal after COVID, post-COVID that was established.
 A lot of people were concerned that that new normal was not going to stay.
-But I'm telling you, after two years post COVID, it's ticking.
-And so we see the flight hours even continue to grow for the fleet operator, but even also overall.
-So the fleet operator and I know that we are extremely well positioned bombards you with the fleet operator, which is a great place to be right now because these guys are seeing quite a lot of growth.
+But I'm telling you, after two years post-COVID, it's sticking.
+And so we see the hours even continue to grow for the fleet operator, but even also overall.
+So the fleet operator, and I know that we are extremely well positioned, bombards you with the fleet operator, which is a great place to be right now because these guys are seeing quite a lot of growth.

 speaker